4rldur0/aiffelthon_sigenie/sigenie/README.md

 ### bkg/ and si/
 These directories contain JSON files for Booking and Shipping Instruction documents, respectively.
 Each file represents a single document and follows a specific structure.
 The application reads these files to populate the database and display information.

-### bkg_new/ and si_new/
-These directories are used for storing new Booking and Shipping Instruction JSON files that are yet to be processed and added to the main directories.

 ## Contributing

 This is an early access version.
 For major changes, please open an issue first to discuss what you would like to change.